-Four hundred forty-six thousand and nine hundred.
-446,900.
+Four hundred eighty-eight thousand.
+488,000.
 Currently, the number of cancer survivors living in Georgia.

 But what is a Cancer Survivor?
 The National Cancer Institute Office of Cancer Survivorship considers an individual a survivor from the time of diagnosis through the balance of his or her life.
 Because caregivers, friends and family are also affected by the diagnosis, they are also included in the definition of cancer survivor.
 As a result of innovative research, improved detection, access to care and treatment, a focus on life after treatment, and a growing/aging population, more people are surviving cancer than ever before.

 It has become clear that when primary treatment ends, the cancer journey does not.
 Cancer survivors face each day with concerns and a lack of knowledge about what “survivorship” means for them.
 What are the late and long-term side effects they will need to address?
 When do they need to schedule their next surveillance appointments?
 What are their nutrition and physical activity needs?

 Georgia CORE’s goal was to develop a comprehensive resource that provides evidence-based information for survivors, caregivers and healthcare professionals, highlighting the resources and services available across Georgia.
 We leverage all of Georgia CORE’s statewide resources and partnerships: a research network, Cancer Patient Navigators of Georgia organization, Georgia’s Comprehensive Cancer Control Plan, oncologists and Commission on Cancer accredited cancer center directors to elevate the quality of survivorship care available in Georgia.
 That goal is now the “Cancer Survivorship Connection”.